FreifunkUFO/gluon-luci-site-select/README.md

 Usage
 -----
 * Rename your site-files to site_code.conf (E.g. ffki.conf, ffhh.conf)
-* copy your renamed site-files to files/lib/gluon/site-select
+* copy your renamed site-files to $gluondir/site/extra/
-* Edit the file "siteselect" in files/lib/gluon/site-select and add the entrys for your site-files.
+* Add the file "siteselect" in $gluondir/site/ and add the entrys for your site-files.
 It should look like this:
 ```
 config site 'ffhh'
 	option path '/lib/gluon/site-select/ffhh.conf'